SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 Also known as demogoblins, hobgoblins descend from ancient goblins who made a pact with an infernal power in exchange for increased size and strength.
 Each hobgoblin has fang-like tusks and one or more horns protruding from their head.

 Many hobgoblin settlements constantly and aggressively test each other's boundaries.
-This isn't normally a problem for other humanoids, but once or twice every generation, a wicked hobgoblin rallies their people and decides it's time to take over everyone else's lands-THEN it's a problem.
+This isn't normally a problem for other humanoids, but once or twice every generation, a wicked hobgoblin rallies their people and decides it's time to take over everyone else's lands—THEN it's a problem.

 #### Synergized Tactics